diegofps/ngd_docker_images/README.md

 # ngd_docker_images

+You can find the full documentation about these demos at https://diegofps.github.io/ngd_docker_images

-Source code of NGD's docker image samples.
-You can find all published images at https://hub.docker.com/u/diegofpsouza
+Published docker images are available at https://hub.docker.com/u/diegofpsouza